I was interviewed recently about the art and craft of writing in general and writing in the historical fiction genre in particular.

 Q. What drew you to write this story

-A.I was intrigued with the idea of a 19th Century Kansas boy forced to deal with a string of tragedies and misadventures who eventually makes his way to the Far East in search of himself.
+A.I was intrigued by the idea of a 19th Century Kansas boy forced to deal with a string of tragedies and misadventures who eventually makes his way to the Far East in search of himself.

 How would he handle himself in such strange places as French Indochina, the Spanish-controlled Philippines, Hong Kong, Singapore, etc.?
-I spent most of my career as a foreign correspondent in Asia and I often wondered what it would have been like to have been in that part of world in the 19th Century.
+I spent most of my career as a foreign correspondent in Asia and I often wondered what it would have been like to have been in that part of the world in the 19th Century.
 This book gives me (and my readers) an opportunity to find out.

-Q. What are you currently working on?
+Q. On what are you currently working?

 Q. Is there ever a time when you feel like your work is truly finished and complete?

 A.I don’t know if that ever happens.
 I do know that at some point, YOU MUST LET IT GO!
 Writing a book is a bit like rearing a child.
 Eventually, after you have imbued the child with as much of your worldly experience and wisdom as he or she can grasp and absorb you have to allow your creation to encounter the world.
 It’s the same with books.
-Writers can fiddle with plots, characters, endings and beginnings ad nauseam and never feel the book is finished.
+Writers can fiddle with plots, characters, endings, and beginnings ad nauseam and never feel the book is finished.
 My advice.
 JUST FINISH THE DAMNED BOOK!
 Get over it and get the book out into the public domain.
 Readers will let you know if you have finished the book–and if they like it.